-Subd.
+- Subd.
 7. [DEPARTURE.]
 The court may depart from a presumption in subdivision 5 or 6 if:

-(1) all parties agree; or
+- (1) all parties agree; or

-(2) the presumption would impose an extreme hardship on the obligor and would not be in the best interests of the child.
+- (2) the presumption would impose an extreme hardship on the obligor and would not be in the best interests of the child.

-Subd.
+- Subd.
 8. [ACCOUNTING FOR CHILD SUPPORT BY OBLIGEE.] (a) Upon an obligor's motion, a court may order an oblige to account for the use or disposition of child support received.
 The motion must assert the specific allegations of abuse or misapplication of child support received and that a child's needs are not being met.
-If the court orders a hearing, the court may order an accounting only if the obligor establishes the specific allegations of abuse or misapplication of child support received and that the child's needs are not being met.
+If the court orders a hearing, the court may order an accounting only if the obligor establishes: (1) the specific allegations of abuse or misapplication of child support received; (2) that the child's needs are not being met; and (3) that there is no record or history of domestic abuse, harassment, or violence between the parties.

-(b) If the court orders an accounting under paragraph (a), the obligee must provide documentation that breaks down monthly expenditures of child support received into the following categories:
+- (b) If the court orders an accounting under paragraph (a), the obligee must provide documentation that breaks down monthly expenditures of child support received into the following categories:

-(1) housing and utilities;
+- (1) housing and utilities;

-(2) food;
+- (2) food;

-(3) transportation;
+- (3) transportation;

-(4) clothing;
+- (4) clothing;

-(5) health care;
+- (5) health care;

-(6) child care and education; and
+- (6) child care and education; and

-(7) miscellaneous.
+- (7) miscellaneous.